Architeuthis-Flux/JumperlessV5/JumperlessV5firmware/README.md

+### This is the README from the current-model [Jumperless](https://github.com/Architeuthis-Flux/Jumperless), it applies to the V5 *in general*, but I've made some changes to how the Special Function chips (I-L) are connected and a bunch of other things so this isn't quite canon if you care about the finer details.

 I'm going to do a high-level explanation of what the code in the Jumperless is actually doing.
 There's a lot going on and it's in a bunch of separate files so I think it will be helpful for people who what to understand or improve upon it.

 Table of Contents